intissarMez/wakanda-studio/installation.md

 First, we're going to create our datamodel.

-To manage your data easily and quickly, Wakanda provides a **Visual Data Editor**:
+To manage your data easily and quickly, Wakanda provides a **Visual Data Editor**.
+It will allow you to create your classes, and their properties visually.

 <img src="img/hw-access-data-model.png" />

-1 - Create a `Superhero` dataclass, give it the attribute `name` and save.
+1 - Create a `Superhero` dataclass, give it the attribute `name` of type `string` and save.

 <img src="img/model-designer-newdataclass.png" />

 <img src="img/model-designer-addattribute.png" />

-The corresponding JSON file is automatically generated, and updated each time you save.
+A corresponding JSON file is automatically generated, and updated each time you save.

 > **TIPS**:
 > - You can click on "source" button to see the JSON file generated